arvindkumar2575/form-validation/README.md

 </div>
 ```

-- if input is number feild then add **numberRequired** as className in that input and put it into div element as shown below
+- if input is number field then add ***numberRequired*** as className in that input and put it into div element as shown below
 ```html
 <div>
     <label>Mobile No</label>